PyO3/pyo3/guide/src/class/thread-safety.md

 - there is no control which thread might eventually drop the `#[pyclass]` object, meaning `Send` is required.
 - multiple threads can potentially be reading the `#[pyclass]` data simultaneously, meaning `Sync` is required.

-This section of the guide discusses various datastructures which can be used to make types satisfy these requirements.
+This section of the guide discusses various data structures which can be used to make types satisfy these requirements.

 In special cases where it is known that your Python application is never going to use threads (this is rare!), these thread-safety requirements can be opted-out with [`#[pyclass(unsendable)]`](../class.md#customizing-the-class), at the cost of making concurrent access to the Rust data be runtime errors.
 This is only for very specific use cases; it is almost always better to make proper thread-safe types.